drunkleen/TimeFarm-Bot/README.md

 9. in the left bar use the dropdown next to `session storage` and click on `telegram.blum.codes`
 10. select `telegram_initparam`
 11. right click on `tgwebappdata` and select `copy value`
-12. paster your quey Id into the `configs/query.conf` file
+12. paste your quey Id into the `configs/query.conf` file
 13. paste your query IDs
 154. run the bot and enjoy!